-- Article 34 (1) On the occasion of commencing service, the JLSC must prepare an operational method statement and have it approved by the Minister of Justice.
-The same applies before it undertakes to modify this. - (2) The operational method statement referred to in the preceding paragraph must give the following information and any other information that Ministry of Justice Order prescribes: - (i) information in connection with the services referred to in Article 30, paragraph (1), items (ii) through (iv) and services incidental thereto (hereinafter referred to as the "civil legal aid program") about how to apply for assistance and how applications are judged; about the standards for the remuneration and actual costs lent as prescribed in Article 30, paragraph (1), item (ii), (a) and (c) and their reimbursement; about the payment of an amount equivalent to the remuneration and actual costs as provided in Article 30, paragraph (1), item (ii), (b) and (d); and about the bearing of the actual costs of persons receiving assistance via the services set forth in Article 30, paragraph (1), item (iii).
-In such cases, the remuneration must be
+- Article 34 (1) On commencing service, the JLSC must prepare an operational method statement and have it approved by the Minister of Justice.
+The same applies when it plans to modify this. - (2) The operational method statement referred to in the preceding paragraph must give the following matters and other matters that Ministry of Justice Order prescribes: - (i) matters in connection with the services referred to in Article 30, paragraph (1), items (ii) through (iv) and services incidental to them (referred to below as "civil legal aid program") about how to apply for assistance and how applications are judged; about the standards for the remuneration and actual costs lent as prescribed in Article 30, paragraph (1), item (ii), (a) and (c) and their reimbursement; about the payment of an amount equivalent to the remuneration and actual costs as provided in Article 30, paragraph (1), item

-- of a reasonable amount decided in consideration of the fact that the civil legal aid program provides extensive support to citizens and legal foreign residents as provided in Article 30, paragraph (1), item (ii) of that paragraph; - (ii) information in connection with the services referred to in Article 30, paragraph (1), item (v) about applications for assistance and services incidental thereto, and about the bearing of the actual costs of persons receiving such assistance; - (iii) information, in connection with the services referred to in Article 30, paragraph (1), item (vi) and services incidental thereto, about contracts with attorneys; about the nomination of candidates as court-appointed attorneys and attendants and court-appointed attorneys for participating victims and about notifying the courts in connection with this; about the cooperation provided for in Article 39, paragraph (4), Article 39-2, paragraph (3), and Article 39-3, paragraph (3); and about management of the accounts set forth in Article 43, item (i); - (iv) information in connection with the services referred to in Article 30, paragraph (1), item (ix) and services incidental thereto, about the management of the accounts set forth in Article 43, item (i); - (v) information in connection with the services referred to in Article 30, paragraph (2) about the content of services carried out as entrusted; - (vi) information about the establishment of a framework to ensure that the officers (other than auditors) perform their official duties in conformity with this Act and other laws and regulations, and other frameworks to ensure the suitability of the JLSC's services. - (3) Prior to granting the approval referred to in paragraph (1), the Minister of Justice must hear the opinions of the Supreme Court and the evaluation committee. - (4) Having granted the approval referred to in paragraph (1), the Minister of Justice must notify the Supreme Court of this without delay. - (5) Having received the approval referred to in paragraph (1), the JLSC must make the operational method statement public without delay. - (6) On finding that an operational method statement approved as referred to in paragraph (1) is no longer appropriate to allow for the proper and reliable provision of services, the Minister of Justice may order a revision of the operational method statement.
+- (ii), (b) and (d); and about the bearing of the actual costs of persons receiving assistance via the services stated in Article 30, paragraph (1), item (iii).
+In this cases, the remuneration must be of a reasonable amount decided in consideration of the fact that the civil legal aid program provides extensive support to citizens and legal foreign residents as provided in Article 30, paragraph (1), item (ii) of that paragraph; - (ii) matters concerning the applications for assistance required to use the services, and matters concerning the bearing of the actual costs of persons receiving the assistance regarding the services and the incidental services referred to in Article 30, paragraph (1), item (v); - (iii) matters, in connection with the services referred to in Article 30, paragraph (1), item (vi) and services incidental to it, about contracts with attorneys; about the nomination of a candidate as a court-appointed defense counsel or attendant and an court-appointed participating victim's attorney and about notifying the court in connection with this; about the cooperation provided for in Article 39, paragraph (4), Article 39-2, paragraph (3), and Article 39-3, paragraph (3); and about management of the accounts stated in Article 43, item (i); - (iv) matters concerning the management of the accounts stated in Article 43, item (i) regarding the services and incidental services referred to in Article 30 paragraph (1), item (ix); - (v) matters in connection with the services referred to in Article 30, paragraph (2) about the content of services carried out as entrusted; and - (vi) matters about the establishment of a framework to ensure that the officers (other than auditors) perform their official duties in conformity with this Act and other laws and regulations, and other frameworks to ensure the suitability of the JLSC's services. - (3) When granting the approval referred to in paragraph (1), the Minister of Justice must hear the opinions of the Supreme Court and the Evaluation Committee in advance. - (4) Having granted the approval referred to in paragraph (1), the Minister of Justice must notify the Supreme Court of this without delay. - (5) Having received the approval referred to in paragraph (1), the JLSC must make the operational method statement public without delay. - (6) On finding that an operational method statement approved as referred to in paragraph (1) is no longer appropriate to allow for the proper and reliable provision of services, the Minister of Justice may order a revision of the operational method statement.

-(Rules for the Handling of Legal Services)
+(Rules for Handling of Legal Services)